-Date and Time of the On-Site Visit:2/ July/ 2018.....

-Duration of the On-Site Visit:9am to 5pm.....
+Date and Time of the C On-Site Visit: 3/ July/ 201 8 Duration of the On-Site e Visit:9an ı to 13:00pm •••••

-1. EFFECT TVENESS OF TEACHING WORK - AVAILABL E RES SOU RC ES 1.1 Organi zation of teaching work 1 2 3 4 5 1.1.1 are base dent admission requirements to the program of study, ed on specific regulations which are adhered to in a ent manner. Х 1.1.2 teaching nber of students in each class allows for constructive g and communication, and it compares positively to ent international standards and/or practices. Х 1.1.3 quality objectiv ganization of the educational process safeguards the implementation of the program's purpose and yes and the achievement of the learning outcomes. arly, the following are taken into consideration: Х 1.1.3.1 The implementation of a specific academic calendar and its timely publication.
-X 1.1.3.2 The disclosure of the program's curricula to the students, and their implementation by the teaching personnel X 1.1.3.3 The course web-pages, updated with the relevant supplementary material Х 1.1.3.4 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training Х 1.1.3.5 The procedures for the conduct and the format of the examinations and for student assessment Х 1.1.3.6 The effective provision of information to the students and the enhancement of their participation in the procedures for the improvement of the educational process.
-X 1.1.4 te and modern learning resources, are available to the s, including the following: 1.1.4.1 facilities Х 1.1.4.2 Library Х 1.1.4.3 infrastructure X 1.1.4.4 student welfare Х 1.1.4.5 academic mentoring Х
+1. 1.
+EFFECTIVENESS OF TEACHING WORK - AVAILABLE RESOURCES 1.1 Organi zation of teaching work 1 2 3 4 5 1.1.1 are base dent admission requirements to the program of study, ed on specific regulations which are adhered to in a ent manner.
+X 1.1.2 teaching mber of students in each class allows for constructive g and communication, and it compares positively to ent international standards and/or practices.
+X 1.1.3 quality objectiv ganization of the educational process safeguards the implementation of the program's purpose and res and the achievement of the learning outcomes. arly, the following are taken into consideration: X 1.1.3.1 The implementation of a specific academic calendar and its timely publication.
+X 1.1.3.2 The disclosure of the program's curricula to the students, and their implementation by the teaching personnel X 1.1.3.3 The course web-pages, updated with the relevant supplementary material X 1.1.3.4 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training X 1.1.3.5 The procedures for the conduct and the format of the examinations and for student assessment X 1.1.3.6 The effective provision of information to the students and the enhancement of their participation in the procedures for the improvement of the educational process.
+X 1.1.4 te and modern learning resources, are available to the s, including the following: 1.1.4.1 facilities X 1.1.4.2 Library X 1.1.4.3 Infrastructure X 1.1.4.4 student welfare X 1.1.4.5 academic mentoring X

 1.1.5 A policy for regular and effective communication, between the teaching personnel and the students, is applied.
-X 1.1.6 The teaching personnel, for each course, provide timely and effective feedback to the students. Х 1.1.7 Statutory mechanisms, for the support of students and the communication with the teaching personnel, are effective. Х 1.1.8 Control mechanisms for student performance are effective. Х 1.1.9 Support mechanisms for students with problematic academic performance are effective.
+X 1.1.6 The teaching personnel, for each course, provide timely and effective feedback to the students.
+X 1.1.7 Statutory mechanisms, for the support of students and the communication with the teaching personnel, are effective.
+X 1.1.8 Control mechanisms for student performance are effective.
+X 1.1.9 Support mechanisms for students with problematic academic performance are effective.
 X 1.1.10 Academic mentoring processes are transparent and effective for undergraduate and postgraduate programs and are taken into consideration for the calculation of academic work load.
-X 1.1.11 The program of study applies an effective policy for the prevention and detection of plagiarism. Х 1.1.12 The program of study provides satisfactory mechanisms for complaint management and for dispute resolution.
-X α) the expected number of Cypriot and International Students in the program of study.
+X 1.1.11 The program of study applies an effective policy for the prevention and detection of plagiarism.
+X 1.1.12 The program of study provides satisfactory mechanisms for complaint management and for dispute resolution.
+X